Why Should I Consider Adopting an ERP System?February 7, 2023

-In this blog, we’re talking about some of the most popular companies of the world and how their work practices have been transformed by remote work policies.
+In this blog, we’re talking about some of the most popular companies in the world and how their work practices have been transformed by remote work policies.
 So let’s get started!

 Google employees don’t have to come to the firm’s San Francisco Bay Area office until June 2021.
-While the future still remains uncertain, Google has made sure that no business process goes to loss.
+While the future remains uncertain, Google has ensured that no business process goes to lose.
 With cutting-edge tools and techniques backed with AI, the tech giant has ensured that all its employees have access to necessary data to work easily from their homes.

-In May 2020, Facebook was one of the first few tech companies that announced long-term WFH plan for its employees.
-Mark Zuckerberg expected that 50% of the Facebook’s workforce will be entirely remote for at least one decade!
+In May 2020, Facebook was one of the first few tech companies that announce long-term WFH plans for its employees.
+Mark Zuckerberg expected that 50% of Facebook’s workforce will be entirely remote for at least one decade!

-WFH employees are actively using software for communication, accounting, marketing, human resource, and finance management so that they’re as productive as they were at the workplace.
+WFH employees are actively using software for communication, accounting, marketing, human resource, and financial management so that they’re as productive as they were at the workplace.